hmalphettes/s3-storage-analyser/README.rst

 Integration testing
 -------------------
-The test integration is run from a VM on EC2.
+The test integration is run on a VM on AWS EC2.
 A Docker Hub webhook sends the event to the VM.
-The corresponding docker image that was built is pulled and a the tool is run against a set of S3 buckets with 42k files.
+The corresponding docker image that was built is pulled and the tool is run against a set of S3 buckets with 42k files.

 The run logs are sent as a notification to a slack channel: